adaptiverobotic/rpi_cluster/docs/README.md

 # Docker Swarm with Raspberry Pi + NAS

-This repository contains the scripts that I used to deploy a [Docker Swarm][docker] cluster using [Raspberry Pi][rpi] Single Board Computers (SBC) as nodes.
+This repository contains the scripts and files that I use to stand up a [Docker Swarm][docker] cluster using [Raspberry Pi][rpi] Single Board Computers (SBC) as nodes.

 ## Compose files

-I have written a series of commonly used `docker-compose.yml` files for easy deployments of services such as:
+I have included commonly used `docker-compose.yml` files for easy deployments of services such as:

 * [MySQL][mysql]
 * [PostgreSQL][postgres]